 I think the first wine of Filipe’s we tried was the Cellar Selection rose.
 What a wine.
 Everything Filipe did, particularly his mid tier and higher end wines, felt different from the other wines coming out of the Alentejo.
 I find the Sobroso wines to have a depth many of the wines in this price category don’t possess.
 We eventually began a partnership and Tinto is now the only US retailer of Sobroso wines."

-- Founder of Tinto Wines & Importer of Herdade do Sobroso, Peter Brinkman
+- Importers of Herdade do Sobroso wines, Peter & Nina Brinkman

 Q: How did you end up at the winery?